-Out of Hand’s Four Program Areas
+Out of Hand’s Program Areas

 Each Season, Out of Hand produces Shows in Homes - one-act plays on community issues produced in living rooms across Metro Atlanta, and paired with cocktail parties and conversations on the issue with our partners.
 2024’s Class Dismissed tackled classroom censorship in partnership with the ACLU of Georgia; 2025's How to Make a Home confronted homelessness and challenges in finding secure housing in collaboration with Partners for Home and Mayor Andre Dickens; and our 2026 show, Prisontown, will shed light on the impact of immigrant detention centers in partnership with El Refugio.